Cortina d'Ampezzo: Economy

 Today the local economy thrives on tourism, particularly during the winter season, when the population of the town typically increases from about 7,000 to 40,000.
-Lonely Planet refers to Cortina d'Ampezzo as "one of Italy's most famous, fashionable and expensive ski resorts", which "boasts first-class facilities (skiing, skating, sledding, climbing) and superb hiking".
+In 2009, Lonely Planet referred to Cortina d'Ampezzo as "one of Italy's most famous, fashionable and expensive ski resorts", which "boasts first-class facilities (skiing, skating, sledding, climbing) and superb hiking".

-Cortina d'Ampezzo is home to some of the most prestigious names in fashion (including Bulgari, Benetton, Gucci, and Geox) and various artisan shops, antiquarians, and craft stores.
-It is also home to many stores specializing in mountaineering equipment.
-The symbol of Cortina shopping remains La Cooperativa di Cortina, founded on 28 June 1893 as Consumverein Ampezzo.
-In this shopping centre many trades can be found, from confectioners to newspaper vendors, toys, gift shops, skiing stores, and blacksmiths.
-The building is divided into three levels (more a raised plan and a balcony).
-The cooperative in Cortina was one of the first cooperatives founded in the Italian Peninsula and currently provides employment to approximately 200 people.
+Cortina d'Ampezzo is home to some of the most prestigious names in fashion (including Bulgari, Benetton, Gucci, and Geox) and artisan shops, antiquarians, and craft stores.
+It is home to many stores specializing in mountaineering equipment.
+The symbol of Cortina shopping remains La Cooperativa di Cortina, founded in June 1893 as Consumverein Ampezzo.
+This shopping centre sells confectionery, newspaper, toys, and skiing equipment.
+The building is divided into three levels.

 The five-star Miramonti Majestic Grand Hotel, of James Bond fame, is more than 100 years old.
 Previously an Austro-Hungarian hunting lodge, it contains 105 rooms.
 Other hotels of note include Hotel Cornelio on Via Cantore, Hotel Montana on Corso Italia, Hotel Menardi on Via Majom, Hotel Villa Gaiai on Via Guide Alpine, and the Grand Hotel Savoia on Via Roma.
 There are several mountain hostels in the vicinity, including Rifugio Faloria, Rifugio son Forca, Rifugio Capanna Tondi and Rifugio duca d'Aosta, which contains restaurants.

+The cooperative in Cortina was one of the first cooperatives founded in the Italian Peninsula and currently provides employment to approximately 200 people.